 Federal regulations and Fordham University policy require that individuals in F and J status (including F-2 and J-2 dependents) have health insurance.
 All students will be automatically enrolled in Fordham’s health insurance plan and charged for health insurance each semester when they register.
 Students may waive Fordham’s policy by bringing a copy of their policy (in English) or insurance card to the office upon arrival.
 The policy must reflect amounts in U.S. dollars and meet the following minimum requirements:

-A deductible not to exceed $500 per accident or illness.
+There will be a deductible not to exceed $500 per accident or illness.
 Students who are eligible to waive Fordham’s policy must submit a new waiver every September that they are enrolled at Fordham.
-For more information, call 212-636-6270 or 718-817-3145.
+For more information, please email OIS at firstname.lastname@example.org, or call 212-636-6270.

 English as a Second Language Classes at Fordham

-Fordham’s IALC, located on the Lincoln Center campus at 33 West 60th Street, Third Floor, offers English as a Second Language classes at six levels of English proficiency—from beginning to the university preparatory level.
+Fordham’s IALC, located on the Lincoln Center campus at 45 Columbus Avenue, 3rd Floor, offers English as a Second Language classes at six levels of English proficiency—from beginning to the university preparatory level.
 Placement tests are administered upon request throughout the year, and academic advisement for appropriate course selection is provided.